sylviayoungg/a1-portfolio/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+One image with descriptive alt attributes.
+Appropriate headings and paragraph text on pages.
+Two images with alt attributes used as icons to open new page for GitHub and LinkedIn respectively.
+GitHub and LinkedIn icons are used to link to external pages.
+Multiple custom icons from Google Material Icons for menu, new email page, etc.
+Use of  section and footer semantic HTML tag.
+Multiple pages accessible from home page (index.html) and menu on each page.

 (b) CSS features